-Brunch has become Londoners favourite meal of the weekend; it accommodates lie-ins and gives you an excuse to have a cocktail before midday.
-Brunch hunter Megan O'Neill shares her favourites.
+Brunch has become Londoners favorite meal of the weekend; it accommodates lie-ins and gives you an excuse to have a cocktail before midday.
+Brunch hunter Megan O'Neill shares her favorites.

-Curry may be Britain’s favourite takeaway, but Bombay restaurant Dishoom has stolen the brunch crowd too with their Indian take on British classics.
+Curry may be Britain’s favorite take-out food, but Bombay restaurant Dishoom has stolen the brunch crowd too with their Indian take on British classics.
 London’s loved foodie instagramer, Clerkenwell Boy, chose their bacon and egg naan as his top dish of 2015 and plenty of people would agree with him.
-Who wouldn’t love a charred naan with coriander and a hint of chilli wrapped around fried free-range eggs and dry-cured smoked streaky bacon?
-The folks at Dishoom know how to look after their queue too, bringing warming cups of chai and peppermint tea to those who know it’s worth the wait.
+Who wouldn’t love a charred naan with coriander and a hint of chili wrapped around fried free-range eggs and dry-cured smoked streaky bacon?
+The folks at Dishoom know how to look after their line too, bringing warming cups of chai and peppermint tea to those who know it’s worth the wait.

 Locations: Covent Garden, Carnaby, King’s Cross and Shoreditch